-Mediterrania Capital Partners has developed and adopted an ESG Policy, last updated in September 20223, that defines our commitment to sustainable development and responsible business practices.
+Mediterrania Capital Partners has developed and adopted an ESG Policy, last updated in September 20222, and Climate Policy, last updated March 20223, that define our commitment to sustainable development and responsible business practices.

-Our policy requires us to comply with all applicable host-country laws and regulations as well as the relevant international obligations regarding all investments.
+Our policies require us to comply with all applicable host-country laws and regulations as well as the relevant international obligations regarding all investments.
 We have developed it in accordance with internationally and nationally accepted ESG principles, standards and guidelines, referred to as the "Reference Framework".